Seeker of Legends Preview

 Or was he?

 Hunter continued forward, getting as far away from the Legendary tree and its victim – or victims – as he could.
 Whether or not the tree had changed him, even in the slightest, he’d probably never know.
 But it was clear that it was possible.
 The memories he’d so casually absorbed from the people he’d touched – Vi, Traven, and the Seekers he’d killed, not to mention that tree – had already changed him.
 It was hard enough trying to remember which memories were his and which were not….and it would only get harder with each additional memory he absorbed.
-Sure, he might have a strong personality, but what would that matter if he lost track of which past was his?
+Sure, he might have a strong personality, but what would that really matter if he lost track of which past was his?

 He knew one thing for sure: if he wasn’t careful about who and what he exposed himself to, he was going to deeply regret it.